ShaAnder/WeRevo/README.md

 * [Shields.io](https://shields.io/) To add badges to the README

-* [Open Trivia DataBase](https://opentdb.com/) - API used for the trivia questions.

-* [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) - a google chrome extension to enable you to view JSON as raw data or parsed.
+* [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?pli=1) - a chrome extension to rate the site based on performance, accessibility, seo and Best practices

 * [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - a google chrome extension that allows you to view your site as people with accessibility needs would see it.